Travelling to India for business and want to make make a good impression?

 This is the case in many Asian countries.
 As such, you should only take food, eat or pass things with your right hand.
 You may get odd looks if you use your left hand to put food into your mouth.
 If you are invited to an Indian’s home for food, you may find that utensils are not used to eat which makes cleanliness of vital importance.

 Always wash your hands before eating or before serving food to others and avoid using your left hand when taking or distributing food.

 Why?
-Because shoes are typically removed at the door of Indian homes, temples and mosques, meaning that your socks should be fresh, in good condition and not include patterns or images which might be considered offensive (wearing a pair of socks with images of dogs on them into a mosque for example would cause offense).
+Because shoes are typically removed at the door of Indian homes, temples and mosques, meaning that your socks should be fresh, in good condition and not include patterns or images that might be considered offensive (wearing a pair of socks with images of dogs on them into a mosque, for example, would cause offense).

 Many people travelling to India for business have been caught out by their socks – so don’t fall into this trap!